 Phlorum was a founding member of the trade body that was established in consultation with the Council of Mortgage Lenders and the Building Societies Association to deal with property risks caused by Japanese knotweed.
 We were also part of the working group that produced the RICS guidance on knotweed surveys.

-We offer the full range of knotweed solutions, from surveys, consultancy, legal advice and ‘boots-on-the-ground’ site works.
+We offer a full range of specialist Japanese knotweed solutions, from surveys, consultancy, legal advice, including expert witness services and ‘boots-on-the-ground’ site works.
 If you have a knotweed issue that you’d like to discuss, please contact us.

 We also have a FREE knotweed identification service where you can send us photographs of your suspected plants for a quick consultation.
 If you suspect you have knotweed, make sure you take a look at our guide to plants that look like Japanese knotweed.